fbpx

 navionics screenshot - not to be used for navigation

-It’s relatively shallow (between 15 to 20 feet deep) and what makes this spot unique is all the cover the fish can hide in and call home.
-Parts of the flat close to deep water (such as the 152 Chanel) and there is a depression in the middle of the flat that drops into 25 feet of water), if the fish feel threatened, they can retreat to.
-Fishing the outside edges can frequently result in fish being caught.
+It was relatively shallow (between 15 to 20 feet deep), and what made this spot unique was all the cover the fish could hide in and call home.
+Parts of the flat were close to deep water (such as the 152 Channel), and there was a depression in the middle of the flat that dropped into 25 feet of water.
+If the fish felt threatened, they could retreat there.
+Fishing the outside edges frequently resulted in fish being caught.

-Additionally,there are several hard bottom patches, small rock piles, and high spots on humps that should be checked for fish.
+Additionally, there were several hard bottom patches, small rock piles, and high spots on humps that I checked for fish.

-Lastly, there are some spots within this area that will create large ‘holes’ in the weedbed.
-These open areas will frequently hold bass.
+Lastly, there were some spots within this area that created large ‘holes’ in the weedbed.
+These open areas frequently held bass.

-Holes should be fished with a grass flipping jig, wacky rig senko, Mojo rig, Texas rig, weedless tubes or even a drop shot.
+I fished the holes with a grass flipping jig, wacky rig Senko, Mojo rig, Texas rig, weedless tubes, or even a drop shot.

-Fish the weedline edges parallel with crankbaits, lipless crankbaits, spinnerbaits, frog lures, soft plastic swimbaits, umbrella rigs, swim jigs, underspin jigs or chatterbaits
+I fished the weedline edges parallel with crankbaits, lipless crankbaits, spinnerbaits, frog lures, soft plastic swimbaits, umbrella rigs, swim jigs, underspin jigs, or chatterbaits.

-Lastly, there are several small drainage ditches that should be checked for fish as well.
+Lastly, there were several small drainage ditches that I checked for fish as well.

 The Islands